HrishavBakulBarua/GTA-HDR/README.md

 # GTA-HDR: A Dataset for High Dynamic Range Content Creation and Qualtiy Assessment

-Dataset and code for our newly proposed LDR-HDR dataset: GTA-HDR
+This page contains all the Datasets and Code bases involved in experimenting and establishing our newly proposed LDR-HDR dataset (GTA-HDR) for Deep Learning models.

 ## About the project